 The various halls of the Vatican Museums in Rome – which include 26 sections and museums-within-the-museum, among which the Stanze di Raffaello (Raffaello’s Rooms) and the Sistine Chapel – can be admired thanks to 360-degree virtual tours.
 The tours are available online on the official website (see below) and also enable visitors to enjoy a close-up view of the thousands of works of art part of the Popes’ collection gathered through the centuries.
 Videos and other multimedia contents can be discovered on the official YouTube channel.

 Museo e Real Bosco di Capodimonte (Naples)

-Always thanks to the collaboration between MuseoCity and Google Arts&Culture, the cultural and artistic gems of the Capodimonte Museum near Naples can be admired online straight from home.
+Always thanks to Google Arts&Culture, the cultural and artistic gems of the Capodimonte Museum near Naples can be admired online straight from home.
 The online Google Art&Culture platform gathers over 536 works of art hosted in the museum and on its adjacent park.
 Over 203 paintings can be seen and analysed close-up thanks to the Art Camera technology, while the special Street View tool enables visitors to enjoy 14 themed stories and virtual tours of the masterpieces hosted in the museum and in the alleys of the Real Bosco.

 Italian Beauties by FAI - Fondo Ambiente Italiano (all around Italy)